-• Ensure that high residue crops, especially perennials, are included as at least one of the crops in any approved rotation.

-- Eliminate bare fallow in any approved rotation by including moisture conserving cover crops or residues. - Ensure that any SOC lost through one crop is replaced by another crop in the rotation.
+- Ensure that high residue crops, especially perennials, are included as at least one of the crops in any approved rotation. - Eliminate bare fallow in any approved rotation by including moisture conserving cover crops or residues. - Ensure that any SOC lost through one crop is replaced by another crop in the rotation.

-1.7 Include within annual Requests for Proposals from Agriculture and Food Research Initiative, Organic Agriculture Research and Extension Initiative, Sustainable Agriculture Research and Education, and other relevant NIFA competitive grant programs the following six research, education, and extension priorities:
+1.7 Include within annual Requests for Proposals from Agriculture and Food Research Initiative (AFRI), Organic Agriculture Research and Extension Initiative (OREI), Sustainable Agriculture Research and Education (SARE), and other relevant National Institute of Food and Agriculture (NIFA) competitive grant programs the following six research, education, and extension priorities:

 - 1. Research, design, and promote practical, on-farm systems that increase stable carbon sequestration. - 2.
-Improve methods for measuring soil organic carbon concentrating on creating assessment systems that are rapid, low-cost and remote. - 3.
-Research, design, and promote practical, on-farm systems to optimize nutrient cycling and minimize nitrous oxide emissions from agricultural soils. - 4.
-Research, design, and promote intensive rotational grazing, silvopasture, and other advanced approaches to climate mitigation in livestock production. - 5.
+Improve methods for measuring SOC concentrating on creating assessment systems that are rapid, low-cost, and remote. - 3.
+Research, design, and promote practical, on-farm systems to optimize nutrient cycling and minimize nitrous oxide emissions from agricultural soils.

+- 4. Research, design, and promote intensive rotational grazing, silvopasture, and other advanced approaches to climate mitigation in livestock production. - 5.
 Evaluate total GHG footprint of different livestock and integrated crop livestock production systems. - 6.
 Conduct breeding research and develop new public crop cultivars and livestock breeds for resilience to climate disruption and performance in climate-mitigating farming and ranching systems.